StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 * `width`
 * `height`
 * `poster` / `cover`
+  * This only has an effect if `$wgEmbedVideoRequireConsent` is set to true
 * `title`
+  * This only has an effect if `$wgEmbedVideoRequireConsent` is set to true

 **Do note** mixing named and unnamed parameters will require you to add all unnamed parameters (and blanks) in the previously mentioned order.
 E.g. using named id and unnamed description `{{#ev:service||||This is the Description|id=abc}}`/ `{{#ev:service|id=abc|||This is the Description}}`